 - The stronger recruitment of supporting areas associated with working memory, attention, monitoring, updating, or finger representation are supposed to reflect compensatory mechanisms in dyscalculic children

 - The use of supporting areas for number tasks could also reflect deficits in these domain-general skills that might contribute to the development of DD

 - Intervention and remediation for dyscalculic children can improve brain activation in areas associated with number processing

 - There is an urgent need to take research findings and apply these towards practical special education resources for dyscalculia

 About the author

 Karin Kucian studied Neurobiology and Educational Science at the Swiss Federal Institute of Technology.
 After her PhD on the development of cerebral representations of numbers in typically achieving children and children with developmental dyscalculia, she focused further on the investigation of neuronal correlates of number processing in children with developmental dyscalculia and interventions to improve numerical understanding.
-In 2015, she obtained the venia legendi of the medical faculty of medicine of the University of Zurich and is now working as associate professor at the Centre for MR-Research of the University Children’s Hospital Zurich.
+In 2015, she obtained the venia legendi of the medical faculty of medicine of the University of Zurich and is now working as an associate professor at the Centre for MR-Research of the University Children’s Hospital Zurich.